binfu0728/Brain-imaging/README.md

 ***- 17/01/22 update***: GDC has been updated with loading parameters from a config file.
 The config file writing script is added to gdc folder as well.
 In the future, please save the used config in the config folder for repeatable analysis

 ***- 21/01/22 update***: move some functions into util folder, so the gdc code is only a main.m code right now. plotScaleBar.m is added to util for any purposes of plotting a scale bar

+***- 02/02/22 update***: configuration file is saved in .json format for a more convenient way to change and load the configuration files.